‘Keffiyehs seized, left to die’: Inside the Palestine Action hunger strike

 Kamran Ahmed, who refused food for 66 days, said he still suffers from chest pains and breathlessness.

-He said that after being admitted to hospital, he was handcuffed to an officer while showering; the use of cuffs is usually needed for people who are a risk to others or themselves.
+He said that after being admitted to hospital, he was handcuffed to an officer while showering; the use of cuffs is usually restricted for people who are likely to escape or commit violence.

 “I was chained so tight that even today I still bear the marks of the cuffs,” he said.